Universal Remote for ONN Roku TV: Setup & Codes

 • Device Compatibility: Ensure the remote explicitly lists compatibility with Roku TVs or provides codes for generic TV brands that often work with Roku (like Insignia).
 Most universal remotes designed for TVs will have Roku TV support.

-• Number of Devices Controlled: Do you just need to control your TV and soundbar, or do you have a full home theater setup?
-Universal remotes come in 2-device, 3-device, 4-device, 6-device, and even 8-device configurations [cite: 1 (Walmart), 2 (Home Depot), 3].
+• Number of Devices Controlled: Universal remotes are available in configurations for 2, 3, 4, 6, and even 8 devices.
+Consider if you need to control just your TV and soundbar, or a full home theater setup [cite: 1 (Walmart), 2 (Home Depot), 3].

-• Backlit Buttons: This is a game-changer for movie nights!
-Backlit buttons make it easy to navigate your remote in a dimly lit room [cite: 3, 4 (Walmart)].
+• Backlit Buttons: Backlit buttons are essential for movie nights, making navigation easy in dimly lit rooms [cite: 3, 4 (Walmart)].

-• Ergonomics and Design: A comfortable grip and well-spaced buttons can prevent accidental presses and make the remote a pleasure to use [cite: 4 (Walmart)].
+• Ergonomics and Design: A comfortable grip and well-spaced buttons prevent accidental presses and enhance usability [cite: 4 (Walmart)].

-• Learning Function: If your original ONN Roku TV remote still works, a universal remote with a learning function can “learn” commands directly from it, ensuring full functionality even for obscure buttons.
+• Learning Function: If your original ONN Roku TV remote still works, a universal remote with a learning function can “learn” commands directly from it, ensuring full functionality for all buttons.

-• Direct Channel Entry (Number Pad): If you use an antenna for local channels on your ONN Roku TV, a universal remote with a number pad is invaluable.
-While older Roku TV software might not have fully supported direct channel input, current versions often do, and Insignia codes are known to enable this feature [cite: 5 (Reddit)].
+• Direct Channel Entry (Number Pad): For antenna users on your ONN Roku TV, a universal remote with a number pad is invaluable.
+Current Roku TV versions often support direct channel input, and Insignia codes are known to enable this feature [cite: 5 (Reddit)].

 Our Picks for the Best Universal Remote in 2026